SethSylvester/Ouroboros-Quest/README.md

 # Ouroboros Quest
 ## Summary:

-Created as part of an 72 hour gamejam hosted by Academy of Interaction Entertainment, Lafayette Louisiana campus.
-You play as a knife trying to reforge all of its pieces through various minigames.
+You play as a hero on a quest to collect shards and defeat an evil jester

 ## Controls: